waelhammoudeh/overpass-4-slackware/README.md

 This repository is a guide for setting up overpassAPI server on a local machine;
 your own server - with limited area database.
-I use Linux Slackware64, included in this repository is a SlackBuild script to build a Slackware package for the overpassAPI software, how to use my ["getdiff"](https://github.com/waelhammoudeh/getdiff) program to retrieve and update overpass databases with "Change Files" from Geofabrik servers, scripts to initial and automate database updates and maintenance via cron and logrotate utilities, (logrotate implementation is yet to come).
+I use Linux Slackware64, included in this repository is a SlackBuild script to build a Slackware package for the overpassAPI software, scripts to initial and update overpass database, program to retrieve "Change Files" from Geofabrik servers for the updates: ["getdiff"](https://github.com/waelhammoudeh/getdiff).
+How to utilize cron and logrotate utilities to automate updates and maintenance of the database.

-Concepts, methods and steps mentioned here can be applied to any Linux distribution not just Slackware.
+Concepts and methods mentioned here can be applied to any Linux distribution not just Slackware.

 ##### This guide is a work in progress!